makerdao/community/governance/polls/templates/Poll Template - Community Greenlight.md

 ## Description

-The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) which asks whether the asset $asset_code ($asset_name) should be prioritised for inclusion in the Maker Protocol by the [domain teams](https://github.com/makerdao/mips/blob/master/MIP7/mip7.md#mip7c2-the-current-domain-roles-list).
+The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) which asks whether the asset $asset_code ($asset_name) should be prioritized for inclusion in the Maker Protocol by the [domain teams](https://github.com/makerdao/mips/blob/master/MIP7/mip7.md#mip7c2-the-current-domain-roles-list).

 If greenlight votes exceed defer votes, this poll is to be taken as a signal to domain teams that MKR Token Holders have approved further domain work with the aim of adding $asset_code ($asset_name) as a collateral asset to the Maker Protocol.